research

 • Are transfer numbers increasing?
 (Sometimes used to fill revenue gaps)

-There are only a handful of colleges that can survive many years of declining enrollment because they have such endowments, and those colleges aren’t really the ones with this problem.
-The relevant section is B1 and it's often easiest to google 'college name' + CDS rather than wade through the college's website.
+(To find the CDS, it's easies to google 'college name' + CDS rather than try to navigate the college's website to find it.)
+There are only a handful of colleges that can survive many years of declining enrollment because they have large endowments, and those colleges aren’t typically the ones with this problem.

 4. Check the discount rate

 The ‘discount rate’ is the rate that the college is discounting its listed tuition.
-You can probably get a sense of a college’s financial health without doing this calculation, but for those of you who want to get weedsy, I’ll walk you through it.
+You can probably get a sense of a college’s financial health without doing this calculation, but here's how you do it.

 Download your college’s latest CDS (as above).
-You can follow along with the document I'm using.
 First go to Section H1, Aid awarded to enrolled undergraduates.
 Now let’s go to H1, Number of Enrolled Students Awarded Aid:

 Now go to B1, Institutional enrollment and look for total undergraduate enrollment (7,126):